PayPal Integration Guide

 License not generated (one-time payments)

-Subscription renewals not generating license keys
+Subscription renewals not extending the license

 Event log